kslifer/nunis-ingest-gcf/deploymentguide.md

 ## Obtain and Set the GH_USERNAME Linux Environment Variable
 To simplify the usage of `gcloud` commands, your **Github Username** will be exported into a Linux environment variable.
-It will be set one time, and then the variable will be references going forward.
+It will be set one time, and then the variable will be referenced going forward.

 Set the GH_USERNAME environment variable by running the command below in the Cloud Shell, replacing *kslifer* with your Github Username: